sarker01/Quiz-System/README.md

 # Quiz-System
-This is my 2nd git repository
+This is my 2nd git repository.
 Author--Pranta Sarker